 by Mike Ratliff

-In 1997, about three years before God moved my wife and I from the OKC area to Tulsa, our Pastor contacted me during the week that he wanted me to fill in for him on Wednesday night after our weekly meal.
+In 1997, about three years before God moved my wife and I from the OKC area to Tulsa, our Pastor contacted me during the week telling me he wanted me to fill in for him on Wednesday night after our weekly meal.
 That meant I would conduct a short Bible study and then have a question and answer period in which adults present could ask anything they wanted about doctrine or the Church or the Bible and I would attempt to answer it.
 The Bible study part was not a problem since I planned on simply using one I had prepared for another study that I had not yet taught.
 However, the Q & A was a bit unsettling.
 I had seen how it went.
 It was a bit like “Stump the Pastor.”

 All went well until about the end of the Q & A session when I was asked what was really meant to be a doer of the Word and not a hearer only from James 1:22 and was that meant for everyone.
 The question was asked in the context of are there two levels of Christians?
 Are there simply believers and then disciples who take up their crosses and follow Jesus?
-Let me say that the discussion we had about this went over our allotted time about 30 minutes.
+Let me say that the discussion we had about this went over our allotted time by about 30 minutes.
 The group in the room grew to about twice the number we started with.
 I was most definitely in the minority position equating true believers with what our Lord said in Matthew 17:24-26; Mark 8:34-37 and Luke 9:23-25.
 Here is that passage from Matthew.

 However, there was a cadre of very vocal people there that night who simply would not give it up.
 They actually took the side of the opponents of John MacArthur in the Lordship/No-Lordship Salvation debate.
 In their concept of Christianity saying a believer could simply pray that sinner’s prayer and then live any way he or she desired; they were still secure in their salvation.
 They also insisted that Lordship Salvation was works salvation.
 I asked again about these passages about Jesus call to discipleship and they insisted that there were disciples and then everyone else who were simply believers.
 When our Pastor returned from his trip, I shared what happened and he simply smiled and walked off.
-I was never asked to do that again.
+I was never asked to do that again, which suited me just fine.

 The passage in question in the Epistle of James is so often ripped from it context that it is no wonder that so many look at it as a doorway into legalism.
 Therefore, let us put it into context.